-Rich in copper, lead, forest and fertile farmland, Wisconsin became the 30th state.
+Rich in copper, lead, forest and fertile farmland, Wisconsin became the 30th state on May 29, 1848.
 In 1634, French explorer Jean Nicolet was the first European to reach Wisconsin while seeking a Northwest passage to China.

 A mining boom, not fur trading, led to the nickname The Badger State.
 According to oral history, the miners burrowed into the hillsides much like badgers for shelter instead of setting up more permanent homesteads.
 The first wave of settlers to the area also began the uprooting of the Ho-Chunk, Menominee, Chippewa and other indigenous people.